ACL Knee Injury

 Contact ACL Injuries

-Direct contact accounts for 20% of ACL knee injuries
+Direct contact accounts for 20% of ACL knee injuries.
+Find out about the symptoms, diagnosis and treatment

-An ACL knee injury can also occur at other times for example car accidents, falling, or from wear and tear.
+An ACL knee injury can also occur at other times, for example car accidents, falling from a height, or from wear and tear.

 Gender Effect